Recruitment privacy notice

 Sharing your personal data:

 We may share your personal data internally with relevant departments for the purpose of fulfilling one or more of the above stated legal bases.
 We may also engage the services of other agencies to meet legal requirements, or fulfil another lawful basis.
+For instance, we may share your data including protected characteristic data with an Apprentice Scheme or Training provider, such as the Open University, who require such information to delivery your training and manage your recruitment.
+Once in receipt of the data, the Apprentice Scheme or Training provider will also use your personal data in connection with your studies, for instance to set up an online learning account, or with your health and safety whilst you are on the programme.

 Where we have arrangements to share your personal data, there is a contract, memorandum of understanding or information sharing agreement in place to ensure that the requirements of the Data Protection legislation on handling personal information are met.
 Where we are required to disclose information by law, for example for safeguarding purposes, we may do so without these arrangements.